We've made some changes to our Cookies Policy and we want you to know what this means for you and your data.

 • Don’t overfill your bins or leave loose rubbish around them

-• Never put batteries or electrical items in your bins – store them safely at home until the Recycling Centres reopen
+• Never put batteries or electrical items in your bins – store them safely at home until the Recycling Centres can accept them again

 • Only put your bins out on collection days and bring them in once they’ve been emptied